 If you suffered an injury and your car sustained damage in a car wreck that you did not cause, it is important to take steps to ensure that you can prove you were free of any negligence.
 However, before documenting evidence of the accident, you should seek medical attention for yourself and any other individuals that may have been injured in the crash.

-Additionally, you should also contact law enforcement to assess the scene of the accident and to receive a copy of the police report for your records.
+You should also contact law enforcement to assess the accident scene and receive a copy of the police report for your records.
 You should then take the following steps to help support your legal claim.

 It is vital to exchange information with the negligent driver in order to report the claim to your insurance company.
 In this trading of information, you should ensure you request the following items: